contentful/forma-36/MIGRATION.md

 `npx @contentful/f36-codemod`

-NOTE: If you run this command for the first time it will install the package in the npm cache so you would need to go ahead and run it again.
+Note: When running this command for the first time it installs the package in the NPM cache.
+Make sure you run it again.

 There are codemods for `Card`, `AssetCard` and `EntryCard`.
 When running the codemods, the following changes occur: